dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 - **Guest account** - Determine if the Guest account is enabled or disabled.
 - **Rename guest account** - Define a different account name to be associated with the security identifier (SID) for the Guest account.

-### Devices settings
+### Device settings

 - **Undock device without logon** - Prevent a portable computer from being undocked without having to log in.
 - **Install printer drivers for shared printers** - Restrict installing printer drivers as part of connecting to a shared printer to admins only.
 - **Restrict CD-ROM access to local active user** - Enabling this setting allows only interactively logged on user to access CD-ROM media
-- **Format and eject removable media** - Define who is allowed to format and eject removable NTFS media
+- **Format and eject removable media** - Define who is allowed to format and eject removable NTFS media:
     - **Not configured**
     - **Administrators and Power Users**
     - **Administrators and Interactive Users**